wellyngtonamaral/hd-benchmark/README.md

 ## Setup

-Before running the test it is necessary to define the variables:
+Before running the test, it is necessary to define the variables:

 to **hd-benchmark-iops.sh**: